Support Us Button Widget

 Photo by Kara Dahlberg, via Jettie Rae’s Oyster House

 There’s a reason the Asheville area is home to a thriving, award-winning food scene — it’s the talented and dedicated staff at the helm of each restaurant, coffee shop, and bar.
-But in the wake of Hurricane Helene, many of the people who keep those establishments alive have lost their livelihoods.
-Without water, power, and in some cases, a functioning space, a large number of restaurants and bars have been forced to close for the time being.
+But in the wake of Hurricane Helene, many of these individuals have lost their livelihoods.
+Without water, power, and functional spaces, numerous establishments have been forced to close for the time being.

-Whether or not those closures can be temporary, Asheville food and beverage workers need help in the here and now.
+Whether or not those closures can be temporary, Asheville food and beverage workers need help now.
 So here are a few resources offering support for the industry.

 Assistance + funds for workers